ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 ## Disaster recovery
 {: #understand-responsib-disaster-recovery}

+Disaster recovery includes tasks such as:
+* Providing dependencies on disaster recovery sites
+* Provision disaster recovery environments
+* Data and configuration backup
-Disaster recovery includes tasks such as providing dependencies on disaster recovery sites, provision disaster recovery environments, data and configuration backup, replicating data and configuration to the disaster recovery environment, and failover on disaster events.
+* Replicating data and configuration to the disaster recovery environment
+* Failover on disaster events

+### Disaster recovery for VMware Solutions Shared
+{: #understand-responsib-disaster-recovery-shared}

 The following table describes the responsibilities that are related to disaster recovery for VMware Solutions Shared.